b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 &nbsp;

 I guess the divine wisdom from these few verses is that "alcohol is bad for you."
-Alright, I suppose— I imagine that folks who've had to confront debilitating addiction in their family, or who have been affected by intoxicated motorists would agree that alcohol is bad.
+Fair enough.
+I imagine that folks who've had to confront debilitating addiction in their family, or who have been affected by intoxicated motorists would agree that alcohol is bad.
 I think we can live with that.
 My own experience is that every alcoholic drink I've tried has been *nasty*.
 I don't know how people stand it.

 &nbsp;